Nyakuji/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables, if, else and while
+Variables, if, else and while.
 Project done during Full Stack Software Engineering studies at Alx and Holberton School.
 It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C language.

 Technologies and Requirements